Phenomenological model for long wavelength optical modes in transition-metal dichalcogenide monolayer: Introduction

 The article is organized as follows: In section \ref{Electronphonon} we introduce the phenomenological model starting from a general equation of motion for the relative displacement vector of the atoms involved in the phonon oscillations.
 In section \ref{Abinitio} we describe the procedure we followed with the \textit{ab initio} calculations of the TMD family.
 In section \ref{fitting} we list all the parameters of our phenomenological model for all the family of TMD obtained from fitting \textit{ab initio} calculations.
-We elaborate on LO-TO splitting found in the optical modes.
-In section \ref{Eletronphononinteraction} we discuss two main mechanisms responsible for the electron-phonon interaction: Pekkar-Fr\"olich and deformation potential interactions and in section \ref{2DPolaron} we explore the polaron properties and obtain the polaron mass and binding energy.
+We elaborate on LO$_2$-TO$_2$ splitting found in the optical modes.
+In section \ref{Eletronphononinteraction} we derived analytically two main mechanisms responsible for the electron-phonon interaction: Pekar-Fr\"olich and $A_1$-homopolar deformation potential interactions.
+In section \ref{2DPolaron} employing both Hamiltonians, we explore the polaron properties and obtain the polaron mass and binding energy.
 Finally, we expose our conclusions in section \ref{Conclusion}.